Oral Cancer: Overview

 What is oral cancer?

-Oral cancer is cancer that starts in the mouth or throat.
-Oral cancer is fairly common and very curable if found and treated at an early stage.
-A healthcare provider or dentist usually finds oral cancer in its early stages because the mouth can be easily examined.
+Oral cancer is cancer that starts in cells that make up the inside of the mouth or the lips.
+Oral cancer is fairly common.
+It can be cured if found and treated at an early stage (when it's small and has not spread).
+A healthcare provider or dentist often finds oral cancer in its early stages because the mouth and lips are easy to exam.

 Who is at risk for oral cancer?

 A risk factor is anything that may increase your chance of having a disease.
 The exact cause of someone’s cancer may not be known.
 But risk factors can make it more likely for a person to have cancer.
 Some risk factors may not be in your control.
 But others may be things you can change.

 Oral cancer is twice as common in men as it is in women.
 Other factors that increase risk include: